 Description

-White Spruce essential oil is sourced from Alaska across the Boreal forest of Canada.
-This oil is obtained from the needles and twigs of the Picea glauca tree through steam distillation.
+White Spruce essential oil is sourced across the Boreal forest of Canada, this oil is obtained from the needles and twigs of the Picea glauca tree through steam distillation.
 It is a colorless to pale yellow liquid with a middle note that possesses a crisp, clean woody forest aroma.

 Olfactive Profile